hunteke/temoa/docs/source/Documentation.rst

 ======================================

 We have implemented Temoa within an algebraic modeling environment (AME).
-AMEs provide both a convenient avenue to describe mathematical optimization models for a computational context, and allow for abstract model\ [#abstract_model]_ formulations :cite:`Kallrath_2004`.
+AMEs provide both a convenient way to describe mathematical optimization models for a computational context, and allow for abstract model\ [#abstract_model]_ formulations :cite:`Kallrath_2004`.
 In contrast to describing a model in a formal computer programming language like C or Java, AMEs generally have syntax that directly translates to standard mathematical notation.
-Consequently, models written in AMEs are more easily understood by a wider variety of people.
+Consequently, models written in AMEs are more easily understood by a wider variety of researchers.
 Further, by allowing abstract formulations, a model written with an AME may be used with many different input data sets.